-Commercial drivers.
-Commercial drivers who are driving vehicles designed or used to transport between nine and 15 passengers (including the driver) are prohibited from talking (and texting) on a cellphone while driving.
+Commercial drivers who are driving vehicles designed or used to transport between nine and 15 passengers (including the driver) are prohibited from talking (and texting) on a cell phone while driving.
 The only exceptions are for contacting police and emergency personnel and talking on a phone using hands-free technology.

 A violation is a traffic infraction and carries up to $250 in fines.
 For a second or subsequent violation, the judge can suspend the driver's license for up to six months.

 Generally, a distracted driving violation will result in three traffic violation demerit points.
 Accumulating too many points can lead to license suspension.